Who's been charged by Mueller in the Russia probe so far?

 Paul Manafort

+The special counsel filed a 32-count indictment on Feb.
+22 against former Trump campaign chairman Paul Manafort and aide Rick Gates, accusing the pair of tax evasion and bank fraud.

+The new indictment accuses Manafort and Gates of doctoring documents to inflate the income of their businesses and then using those fraudulent documents to obtain loans.
+It also accuses Manafort of evading taxes from 2010 through 2014 and in some of the years concealing his foreign bank accounts.

-Paul Manafort turned himself in to federal authorities in October 2017.
-Manafort, 68, served as Trump’s campaign manager for a few months in 2016.
-Richard Gates, Manafort's business associate, also turned himself in at the time.
+Manafort turned himself in to federal authorities in the fall.
+The 68-year-old served as Trump’s campaign manager for a few months in 2016.
+Gates, Manafort's business associate, also turned himself in at the time.

-Manafort was indicted in connection with foreign lobbying work, and he pleaded not guilty.
-More specifically, the charges include: conspiracy against the U.S., conspiracy to launder money, false statements, unregistered agent of a foreign principal, and multiple counts of failure to file reports of foreign bank and financial accounts, according to a Special Counsel's Office spokesman.
+Manafort was initially charged in a 12-count indictment in connection with foreign lobbying work, and he pleaded not guilty.
+The charges included: conspiracy against the U.S., conspiracy to launder money, false statements, unregistered agent of a foreign principal, and multiple counts of failure to file reports of foreign bank and financial accounts, according to a special counsel's office spokesman.

 Manafort sued to have the case against him dismissed and argued that Mueller had overstepped his bounds by charging him for conduct he says is unrelated to Russian interference in the 2016 election.